Juan Bautista Alberdi

 Juan Bautista Alberdi (August 29, 1810 – June 19, 1884) was an Argentine political theorist and diplomat.
 Although he lived most of his life in exile in Montevideo, Uruguay and in Chile, he influenced the content of the Constitution of Argentina of 1853.

-Based on his liberal and federal constitutional ideas, Alberdi at the same time tried to satisfy contrary social interests and establish a balance between national political centralization and provincial administrative decentralization: considering that both solutions would contribute to the consolidation and development of the original being of the single nation.
+Based on his classical liberal and federal constitutional ideas, Alberdi at the same time tried to satisfy contrary social interests and establish a balance between national political centralization and provincial administrative decentralization: considering that both solutions would contribute to the consolidation and development of the original being of the single nation.

 Biography

 Early life

 Juan Bautista Alberdi was born in San Miguel de Tucumán, capital city of the Tucumán Province, Argentina, on August 29, 1810.
 His father, Salvador Alberdi, was a Spanish Basque merchant; his mother, Josefa Aráoz y Balderrama, had been born into an Argentine family of Spanish descent.
 She died as a result of Juan Bautista's birth.
 Salvador Alberdi supported the patriots during the Argentine War of Independence, and had interviews with general Manuel Belgrano during the Second Upper Peru campaign that was fought in Tucumán and northern areas in 1812 and 1813.
 His father died as well in 1822; as he was still a minor his siblings Felipe and Tránsita became his legal guardians.

 He got a scholarship to the School of Moral sciences (today's '"Colegio Nacional de Buenos Aires") in Buenos Aires, along fellow Tucuman Marco Avellaneda.
 He studied alongside Vicente Fidel López and Esteban Echeverría.
 He could not endure the harsh discipline of the school, and briefly left his studies pretending to be sick.
-He became interested in music, but preferred to learn it through autodidacticism rather than through formal artistic education.
+He became interested in music but preferred to teach himself rather than through formal artistic education.
 He wrote his first book in 1832, El espíritu de la música (The spirit of music).
 He got a job with Juan Maldes, a friend of his family, and continued the informal learning of his other studies.
-He resumed his formal studies in 1831, and moved to the University of Córdoba.
+He resumed his formal studies in 1831 and moved to the University of Córdoba.
 He returned to his province for family business, and wrote Memoria descriptiva sobre Tucumán (Descriptive report of Tucumán) at the request of governor Alejandro Heredia.
 He declined the governor's request to stay in Tucumán, and returned to Buenos Aires.

 Like many other nineteenth century Argentines prominent in public life, he was a freemason.